Lindsey Buckingham Christine McVie

 Lindsey Buckingham Christine McVie (also referred to as simply Buckingham McVie) is a studio album by Fleetwood Mac vocalists Lindsey Buckingham and Christine McVie, released on June 9, 2017.
 Four of the five "classic members" of Fleetwood Mac are featured on the album; vocalist Stevie Nicks is the sole member absent.
-The album sold over 22,000 units in the United States in its first week and debuted within the top 20.
-It proved to be even more successful in the United Kingdom, where it debuted at No. 5.
-In November 2017, the album was also certified silver with sales exceeding 60,000 units.
-It was McVie's last album before her death in 2022.
+The album was recorded at The Village Recorder, where Fleetwood Mac had recorded their Tusk album.
+Work on the album began soon after Christine McVie rejoined Fleetwood Mac in 2014 and resumed following the conclusion of the band's On with the Show tour.
+Lindsey Buckingham Christine McVie sold over 22,000 units in the United States in its first week and debuted within the top 20.
+It debuted at No. 5 in the United Kingdom and was certified silver in November 2017 for sales exceeding 60,000 units.